pattybruh/minispark/README.md

 - **Due Date** by April 15, 2025 at 11:59 PM
 - Questions: We will be using Piazza for all questions.
 - Collaboration: You may work with a partner for this project.
-If you do, you will also submit a partners.txt file with the cslogins of both individuals in your group when you turn in the project in the top-level directory of your submission (just like slipdays.)
+If you do, you will also submit a partners.csv file with the cslogins of both individuals in your group when you turn in the project in the top-level directory of your submission (just like slipdays.).
+Make sure partners.csv is in a valid csv format.
 Copying code (from other groups) is considered cheating.
 [Read this](http://pages.cs.wisc.edu/~remzi/Classes/537/Spring2018/dontcheat.html) for more info on what is OK and what is not.
 Please help us all have